TedHusted/awake/awake.md/awake.md

 “In Breaking News, a single car collision on El Camino Real caused traffic delays earlier today.
 The driver is reported to be in critical condition and was the sole occupant.
 The identity of the driver is being withheld pending notification of the family.
 The cause of the collision is under investigation.
 The vehicle is a conventional EV.
 It was not hydrogen fueled.”

-Elena turns her head to see the reel showing a gray Stratos convertible pinned against the guardrail, with its back end tipped up.
+Elena turns her head.
+The reel shows a gray Stratos convertible pinned against the guardrail.
+Its front end is tip down.

 “Yowser!” exclaims Tessa, “That looks like Brent’s car!”